 The cornerstone document of the Harvard College Writing Program, the “Elements of Academic Argument” provides an overview of the vocabulary that all Writing Program faculty and its affiliates use whether teaching an Expos course, working with faculty across campus, tutoring a student, or thinking about their own writing.

 Designed by the Harvard College Writing Program, the Harvard Guide to Using Sources introduces students to the fundamentals of using sources in academic papers.
 It is a required text for all Expos courses.

 Part of the Harvard College Writing Program, the Writing Center is a place for Harvard undergraduates to get help with any aspect of their writing, from specific assignments to general writing skills.
 The Writing Center is staffed by trained undergraduate tutors who provide individual conferences to students working on any writing assignment.
 Appointments are available and recommended (they fill up in advance).
-Take special note of the ESL tutoring for help with grammar, syntax, and mechanics.
+Take special note of the English Grammar and Language Tutor for help with grammar, syntax, and mechanics.
 Also be aware of the Writing Center’s Strategies for Essay Writing.
 Finally, there is much good material on the Writing Center’s blog, called The Barker Underground.

 Exposé Magazine is the annual journal published by the Harvard College Writing Program.
 It features exemplary writing by both freshmen in Expos courses and undergraduates in other Harvard courses.
 Thanks to the journal’s digital format, readers can see annotations written on essays by members of the Writing Program and videos from faculty discussing their own writing.

 HarvardWrites is a joint venture between the Harvard College Writing Program and the departments and schools represented on its site.
 Its goal is to help students break down scholarly writing into its fundamental elements.
 As such, it is a wonderful resource for working with the "Elements of Academic Argument."